Skip to main content

 A county court judgment (CCJ) is an order made by the County Court in England and Wales requiring a debtor to pay a sum of money to a creditor.
 The original judgment will usually include either a direction to pay the full amount immediately or a schedule of instalments spread over time.

-Form N245 — formally titled Application to suspend a warrant or vary payments made by a court order — is the document a debtor uses when that original arrangement has broken down.
+Form N245 — formally titled Application for suspension of a warrant and/or variation of an order — is the document a debtor uses when that original arrangement has broken down.
 It covers two distinct but related situations, and can address either or both in a single application:

 1. A warrant of control has been issued.
-If you miss payments under a CCJ, the creditor can apply to the court for a warrant of control (previously called a warrant of execution).
-This instructs county court enforcement agents (bailiffs) to attend your address to collect the debt or seize goods that can be sold to pay it.
+If you miss payments under a CCJ, the creditor can apply to the court (using form N323) for a warrant of control (previously called a warrant of execution).
+This instructs a certified enforcement agent to attend your address to collect the debt or take control of goods that can be sold to pay it.
 The N245 asks the court to suspend that warrant — pausing enforcement — while the court considers your offer of payment.

 2. The instalment order needs changing.
 Even without a warrant, if your financial circumstances have changed since the original judgment and you can no longer afford the monthly amount, you can use the N245 to ask the court to vary the instalment order to a figure you can genuinely sustain.